 I wrote my first book, Freemasonry: A History (75,000 words, over 150 images), in 2004-2005, after being approached by Greenwich Editions, London.
 The book required not only extensive research, reading obscure publications and even obscurer rituals from the last few hundred years, but also examining and photographing artifacts from the Chancellor Robert R Livingston Library and Museum, New York.

 In 2014, Freemasonry: Foundation of the Western Esoteric Tradition (45,000 words, plus illustrations) was published by Salamander and Sons.
-This work explores the development of the symbolism and ritualism of the fraternity/movement and its influence on the modern occult tradition.
+This work explores the development of the symbolism and ritualism of the fraternity/movement and its influence on the modern esoteric tradition.

 My third book, The Crescent and the Compass: Islam, Freemasonry, Esotericism and Revolution in the Modern Age breaks new ground in the relationship between Islam and the West over the last 150 years, especially within the world of esotericism.